xpack/web-jekyll/_posts/releases/windows-build-tools/2014-12-02-windows-build-tools-v2.0-20141202-released.md

 Please note that the setup does not install any components outside the selected destination folder, and also includes an uninstall program, to completely remove the tools from the system.

-The repacking also corrected a problem with the previous archive (the missing DLLs were added), so the previous archive (Cross Build Tools.zip) is now considered DEPRECATE.
+The repacking also corrected a problem with the previous archive (the missing DLLs were added), so the previous archive (Cross Build Tools.zip) is now considered DEPRECATED.

 For more information, please read the [dedicated page]({{ site.baseurl }}/dev-tools/windows-build-tools/).